scottslewis/ipopo/docs/tutorials/ipopo_10min.md

 * The `@Component` decorator is used to declare an iPOPO component.
 It must always be on top of other decorators.
 * The `@Provides` decorator indicates that the component provides a service.
+  We also indicate the type of service we provide, either using the type directly (recommended) or its specification name.
 * The `@Instantiate` decorator instructs iPOPO to automatically create an instance of our component.
 The relation between components and instances is the same than between classes and objects in the